kenruizinoue/project-android-app-food-tracker/README.md

 Overview
 ---
-- A open source project
+- An open source project
 - Admob for showing ads
 - Usage of content provider for persisting data
 - Reminder widget service